 Copenhagen Events

-Still, you may wish to solo travel Copenhagen around a holiday or festival.
+You may wish to travel Copenhagen around a holiday or festival.
 I suggest checking the events in Copenhagen to help determine which month is best for your Copenhagen trip and budget.

 Denmark is on the Krone, not the Euro.
-Manage your currency exchange wisely on your solo trip to Denmark from Europe.
+Manage your currency exchange wisely on your travel between Denmark and Europe.

 How to Get to Copenhagen